 Use Local Pigments

 First of all, I only want to use the Ozark pigments for these Kings River paintings.
-I will not use other pigments from other places, or store-bought pigments to paint scenes from the Ozarks.
+I will not use other pigments from other places, or store-bought pigments to paint scenes from the Ozarks (see my update and concession, below).
 Actually, I won’t use store-bought for any scenes anywhere.
 So that severely limits my palette.

 The DIY Drive